VV0JC13CH/PyWeek30-La-Isla-Finita/README.md

 *alternative keys in brackets

 ### What there is to see in the game
-For now it's just a simple-enemy, simple-goal game.
+For now it's just a single-enemy, simple-goal game.
 You have to build a rift, but seagulls don't like our player.
 I hope I will add more enemies and fix few things after pyWeek.
 I had real good time during this week.